Adam Elliot: Uncle (1996)

 Made in 1996, Elliot's first short film was created at the Victorian College of the Arts under the tutelage of Sarah Watt, Robert Stephenson and Ann Shenfield.
 With a running time of six minutes Uncle won numerous international awards including an Australian Film Institute Award for Best Australian Animated Short.

 The film was shot with a 16mm Bolex camera using completely traditional stopmotion techniques, and edited on a Steenbeck, a now obsolete linear editing system.
 These traditional techniques taught Elliot a craft that would influence his later works and provide a strong respect for handcrafted films.
 To date he refuses to apply any digital effects to his films despite economic and aesthetic pressures.
 The budget for Uncle was approximately A$4000.
 Uncle is semi-biographical, about an anonymous uncle narrated by an anonymous nephew, voiced by William McInnes.
 Extremely static and minimalist, the story is driven by the narration and is a balance between comedy and tragedy, humour and pathos.
 Using strong archetypes, the story has a timeless and universal feel.
 To date, the film is still popular at Film Festivals (often as part of a retrospective on Elliot).

-This first short by Elliot sets the tone for all his subsequent works and is a reference point for his visual style and aesthetic.
-The story is loosely based on Elliot's own relationship with his eight uncles, yet despite factual references, he always places an emphasis on story; for him actual events should never dictate plot.
-In interviews he often cites the popular adage, that "the truth should not get in the way of a good story".
+In interviews he has cited the popular adage, that "I never let the truth get in the way of a good story."

-Cousin (1998)
+Cousin (1997)

 Made in 1997, Cousin was Elliot's first professional film funded by the Australian Film Commission, SBS Independent and Film Victoria.
 As with Uncle, Elliot chose a minimalist approach and sparse narration to drive a very simple remembrance of a childhood relationship he had with his cousin (based on his real-life cousin), who has cerebral palsy.

 Like Uncle, Cousin has a greyscale palette but was shot on colour stock.
-This film was shot in a small storage unit in the outer suburb of Moorabin in Melbourne at a facility owned by his father.
+This film was shot in a small storage unit in the outer suburb of Moorabbin, in Melbourne, at a facility owned by his father.
 This time Elliot employed AVID digital equipment to edit the footage shot on 16mm film.

 Cousin has been shown at many film festivals and won Elliot his second AFI Award for Best Australian animation.
 Narrated again by William McInnes, the budget for Cousin was $42,000 AUD.